Frank-readresolve/cda-devops-alt-2024/scripts-sh/001-archiving/README.md

 # Archiving
-**Archiving** is a small program in order to discover the basics of "shell scripting".
-You have to write two scripts in bash, one that downloads some JSON files in order to archive them, and a second one (bonus) in order to clean up the program directory.
+**Archiving** is a small program (_aka_ input, processing, output) in order to discover the basics of "shell scripting".

+Write a script that retrieves JSON documents from a web server based on a list of URLs.
+For monitoring purposes, keep the HTTP headers of each response in a separate file.
+Keep a history of the last script executions.

 ## First script
 Write a `bash` script named `run.sh` implementing the following specifications.

 ### Arguments
-Arguments from command line, specified by the user, eample: `./run.sh urls.txt downloads archives`
+Arguments from command line, specified by the user, example: `./run.sh urls.txt downloads archives`
-1. The name of the file containing the list of URLs (_e.g._ `urls.txt`)
+1. The name of the file containing the list of URLs (_e.g._ provided `urls.txt`)
 2. The name of the directory containing the downloaded files (_e.g._`downloads`)
 3. The name of the directory containing the archives (_e.g._`archives`)